Call for Code

 From capability to accountability

-It serves as a neutral proving ground for frontier AI systems—evaluating performance, safety, scalability, and alignment with human-rights-centered standards.
+Call for Code AI is built for that question.
+A neutral proving ground for frontier AI systems — evaluating performance, safety, scalability, and alignment with human rights standards.

 Built at scale.